 Mega Mine - similar to Giant Bomb from Home Village with a difference of setting to ground and air mode.
-It is not recommended to place it outside the base, where it can be easily baited out by single troop and wasted.
-They deal with serious damage, but their locations can be predicted most of the times.
+It is not recommended to place it outside the base, where it can be easily baited out by a single troop and wasted.
+They deal with serious damage, but their locations can be predicted most of the time.
 Empty 2x2 space inside the base is most likely a Hidden Tesla or Mega Mine.

 It's unlocked at Builder's Hall level 4.
 When turned on, it provides a significant boost to village activities such as training and building.
 However, it will not reduce the Versus Battle loot cooldown.
-It's the best to activate the boost when fighting for a loot since it can provide you with constant troops uptime.
+It's the best to activate the boost when fighting for loot since it can provide you with constant troops uptime.
 Defensively it's just an obstacle for enemies.

 It produces Gems.
 Although the rate is not great, it is still a source of free premium currency income.
 It requires BH level 3 to be restored.
 Not much more to say.